jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm19.md

 I learned to love reading by reading the Bible with the aid of free online commentaries.
 I despised reading growing up, but the Word has opened my eyes to the wonder of His word.
 It has indeed revived my soul.
 #jj

+Although the benefits of natural revelation are with us on a daily basis, the comprehensive benefits of God's revelation in the law are so much greater.
+#vangemeren

 #### v.8
 >The precepts of the LORD are right, giving joy to the heart.
 The commands of the LORD are radiant, giving light to the eyes.